 - Age: Melanoma is more common with increasing age and is rare in children and adolescents.

 - Gender: Melanoma is more common in males than females.

 - Skin type: Individuals with naturally darker skin colour have a lower risk of developing melanoma.
 It is thought that greater penetration of UV light into the skin is associated with a higher risk of melanoma.
 Individuals with darker skin have more healthy pigment producing cells (melanocytes) that act to protect against UV exposure.

 - Naevi (moles): Naevi are non-cancerous lesions that can be present at birth (congenital) or be acquired later in life.
 Most typical naevi are brown or black, 5mm in diameter or less, flat or raised and have a uniform colour and rounded shape.
-Naevi can transform into melanoma but this risk is small.
-The lifetime risk for an individual naevi to transform into melanoma is approximately 0.009% for women and 0.03% for men.
+Naevi can transform into melanoma, but this risk is small.
+The lifetime risk for an individual naevus to transform into melanoma is approximately 0.009% for women and 0.03% for men.
 Atypical naevi are similar to naevi but have an abnormal appearance including a larger size, varying shades of colour and/or an irregular shape or border.
 The risk of melanoma transformation is higher for atypical naevi than for typical naevi.
-There is an associated between the number of naevi and risk of melanoma.
+There is an association between the number of naevi and risk of melanoma.
 The number most cited for an increased risk of melanoma is 50-100 naevi per individual.

 - Personal history of melanoma: Individuals who have one melanoma are at a higher risk than the average person of developing another melanoma.